bakdata/ci-templates/actions/python-poetry-release/README.md

 # python-poetry-release

-This is a composite action uses poetry to build and push your Python packages either to TestPyPI or PyPI.
+This composite action uses poetry to build and push your Python packages either to TestPyPI or PyPI.

 ## Dependencies